whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-15-Bespoke-Post-Subscription-Box-January-2016-Moment-Review-Coupon.md

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> So happy I chose this box!
 Although it only consisted of two items, but wow, what great items they were and definitely worth the cost.
 The watch alone is valued at $75, so that's already a win for me, and the addition of the small but oh-so useful notebook definitely put this box to a major win.</p>

 <p>This box is still available for purchase, so if you're interested, head over to <a href="https://bespokepost.com/r/a0325928" target="_blank">www.bespokepost.com</a> and grab one before it's gone.
-You can always cancel or opt-out any month after your initial purchase and it's all done through your online account, easy!</p>
+You can always cancel or opt-out any month after your initial purchase and it's all done through your online account, easy!
+And don't forget to use coupon code <a href="https://bespokepost.com/r/a0325928" target="_blank"><b>BOX20</b></a> to get 20% off your first box!</p>

 <br>